-Drinking options in Jimbaran beach don’t differ much compared to other beaches.
+Drinking options at Jimbaran beach don’t differ much compared to other beaches.
 Bintang beers, wine, and arak are the main drinks offered here.
 Arak is a locally produced liquor from distilled coconut sap, sugarcane, or red rice.

 For the price, Bintang beers cost Rp25.000 – Rp50.000 depending on the size.
 Wine prices start from Rp60.000 per glass and Rp250.000 for a bottle.
 For non-alcohol drinkers, mineral water, coconut, tea, and soft drinks are the options.

 Some places may offer fresh fruit juices as well.
 The cheapest drink to get is a small bottle of mineral water, which is Rp8.000.
 Fruit juices are the most expensive at Rp30.000.
 The tax is not yet included.